 As a development stage company, we have limited capital and limited capital resources.
 Based on our initial revenues generated to date, we are not able to meet our current needs for cash from operating revenues.
 As a result of our September 8, 2008 private placement, which we completed after our reverse merger with a shell corporation, we raised \$3,500,000 (approximately \$2.95m net), which we believe will sufficiently fund our operations and business plan throughout 2009.
 By adjusting our operations and development to the level of our capitalization, we believe that our existing capital resources are sufficient to fund our current level of operating activities, capital expenditures and other obligations throughout 2009.
 However, we may also seek to raise additional capital in order to accelerate the development of our services and products, which will increase our expenditures from their current level.
 We currently have no commitments for any future funding, and may not be able to obtain additional financing on terms acceptable to us, if at all, in the future.
 Further, actual results may differ from our current belief, if there are material changes in any of the factors or assumptions upon which we based our current belief.
-Such factors and assumptions, include, without limitation, the development of our proprietary technology platform and our products, the timing of such development, market acceptance of our products, any of which could impact sales, costs and expenses and/or planned strategies and timing.
-As a result, it is possible that the money we raised in the private placement will not be sufficient to meet our projected cash flow deficits from operations or to fund the development of our technology and products and we may need additional financing to meet our capital needs, which could have a material adverse affect on our business, results of operations, liquidity and financial condition.
+Such factors and assumptions, include, without limitation, the development of our proprietary technology platform and our products, the timing of such development, market acceptance of our products, protection of our intellectual property, our success in implementing our strategic, operating and people initiatives and our ability to commercialize our products, any of which could impact sales, costs and expenses and/or planned strategies and timing.
+As a result, it is possible that the money we raised in the private placement will not be sufficient to meet our projected cash flow deficits from operations or to fund the development of our technology and products and we may need additional financing to meet our capital needs, which could have a material adverse affect on our business, results o

 Our principal executive offices are located at 407 Sixth Street, Rochester, MI 48307, and our telephone number is (248) 651-6568.
-Our website is located at www.optimizerx.com..
+Our website is located at www.optimizerx.com ...
 Information on our website of any other website does not constitute a part of this prospectus.